mkrol1997/FlaskBlog/README.md

 - CKEditor form for comment create field
 - Auto avatar generator
 - Responsive navigation bar
-- Contact me feature, which automatically sends email to blog owner
+- Contact me feature, which automatically sends an email to the blog owner